-According to COPS report, the top 20 positions in order of number of job opening volume from now until 2024 (and with average basic wage taken from the Government of Canada (Job Bank) will be:
+According to the COPS report, the top 20 positions in order of a number of job opening volume from now until 2024 (and with average basic wage taken from the Government of Canada (Job Bank) will be:

 - Registered Nurse: predicting 139,700 job openings, average hourly wage $36